za3k/za3k.com/archive/invincible.md

 You will need 30 index cards or similar materials.
 Notebook paper will also work.
 You also need one d6 (normal six-sided die) for each player.

+> # 24.
+I will maintain a realistic assessment of my strengths and weaknesses.
+Even though this takes some of the fun out of the job, at least I will never utter the line "No, this cannot be!
+I AM INVINCIBLE!!!"
+(After that, death is usually instantaneous.) - Peter Ansprach, 100 Things I'd Do If I Ever Became An Evil Overlord

 ## Making Heroes
 Roll randomly to make your Hero.
 "I am a ..." (roll once per column)